 The battery will run down over three weeks of solid overcast weather, but perk up in only one day of full sun.

-0nce the posts are hammered in and the fencer's ready to go, stringing the fence itself is a cinch.
+Once the posts are hammered in and the fencer's ready to go, stringing the fence itself is a cinch.
 Attach a length of wire by a ceramic, doughnut-shaped end insulator at a braced corner or gate opening . . . and reel the line out, fixing it to your insulators as you go.
 Don't let loops kink up in the outgoing wire, but revolve the reel as needed to keep the run smooth.
 And maintain just enough tension to make a taut fence.
 You can cut and splice wire easily whenever needed.
-To keep the wires separated and off the ground, set battens every 10 or 15 feet or put in "springs" segments of wire crimped in a Z fashion between runs of wire (See Figure 12 in the image gallery for the electric fence diagram).
+To keep the wires separated and off the ground, set battens every 10 or 15 feet or put in "springs" segments of wire crimped in a Z fashion between runs of wire (Figure 12).
 If no trees or shrubs mark the course of the fence, help livestock see it by tying "flags" every few feet along the top wire.
 Strips of nonconductive fluorescent plastic tape work best.
 Tape them on or tie them tight so they don't get blown to downwind stakes.

 To join fencer to fence, hook the charger's positive lead through the lightning arrestor and to the fence.
 Attach the negative post of the fencer and the lightning arrestor ground to a deeply buried steel ground rod as near to the fence as possible.
 In a multiple wire fence, you will need to connect the fence strands together with securely wrapped wire before they go to the fencer and ground stake lines, so all wires will be uniformly charged.
-If you live in an especially dry area-where the soil may not have enough moisture to conduct current you can run alternate charged and ground wires: Hook the hot wires up to the fencer's positive lead, and the return wires up to the negative lead (See Figure 13 in the image gallery for the electric fence diagram).
+If you live in an especially dry area-where the soil may not have enough moisture to conduct current you can run alternate charged and ground wires: Hook the hot wires up to the fencer's positive lead, and the return wires up to the negative lead (Figure 13).
 Animals will get shocked when their bodies connect the two wires.

 You should be sure to train your stock to electric fencing before you set them loose in the pasture.
 Scatter a little feed under and just outside a charged wire-perhaps one you've rigged up on doughnut-shaped corner insulators in one end of a large pen (one which allows them enough room to bolt when they get shocked).
 As they reach farther and farther for the feed, they'll get zapped on the snout.
 Keep that training up until the animals consistently avoid the wire.
 But never leave the training wire uncharged or the animals will realize it can be harmless.

 A great new innovation is poly wire-fence line made from several strands of brightly colored plastic filament that's interwoven with thin, stainless steel wire.
 It conducts like crazy but is as flexible as twine.
 It isn't wildly overpriced at $50 for about a fourth of a mile of wire and a reel to store it on.
-Poly isn't intended as a permanent fence, but it can be strung out to make quick one-strand containments for mild-mannered stock (See Figure 14 in the image gallery for the electric fence diagram).
+Poly isn't intended as a permanent fence, but it can be strung out to make quick one-strand containments for mild-mannered stock (Figure 14).
 I run the wire on temporary posts and tie one end (with a bow knot!) onto the nearest length of hot pasture-fence wire.

 Another great use for poly wire is dividing your pasture into segments for controlled grazing.
 Such "strip grazing" has become a science in the sheep country of New Zealand and Australia.
 By rotating pasture segments between intensive graze and fallow time (and by eliminating shade and water so livestock have to eat grass to get fluid), farmers improve — some say double — pasture productivity.
 The critters harvest everything edible, instead of just the choicest fronds.
 Once the graze is down far enough to encourage new growth, but before the animals have pulled the plants out by the roots, the stock are moved to a strip of fresh browse.
 Long, narrow strips requiring movement of only two poly wire strands and a few battens make for the simplest strip system.